microsoft/ConversationLearner-Samples/README.md

   3. Authoring key is shown on the resulting page

-  (BLIS uses LUIS for entity extraction; when you create a BLIS application, you'll need a LUIS authoring key)
+  (Conversation Learner uses LUIS for entity extraction; when you create a Conversation Learner application, you'll need a LUIS authoring key)

 - VSCode.  https://code.visualstudio.com/  Recommended, not required.